Beat 102 103

-Beat 102 103 is an independent regional radio station in the Republic of Ireland licensed by the Broadcasting Commission of Ireland covering counties Waterford, Carlow, Kilkenny, Wexford and Tipperary in South East Ireland.
+Beat 102 103 is an independent regional radio station in Ireland licensed by the Broadcasting Commission of Ireland covering counties Waterford, Carlow, Kilkenny, Wexford and Tipperary in South East Ireland.
 It began broadcasting on 1 July 2003 from studios at The Broadcast Centre, Ardkeen, Waterford City (shared with Waterford station WLR FM), becoming the first station to operate under a regional licence.

 The station is a Top 40 Hit/CHR station aimed at listeners aged between 15 and 35.

-The main presenters on Beat are Niall Power, Dave Cronin, David Hammond, Darren Rice and Debbie Ridgard.
+The main presenters on Beat are Niall Power, Shonagh Lyons, Michelle Heffernan, Darren Rice and Kirsten Matte Maher.

 On 13 April 2007, Cork based Thomas Crosbie Holdings (TCH) announced it had acquired 75% ownership of both Beat 102 103 and WLR FM, in a deal worth a combined €14 million with WLR FM managing director Des Whelan keeping 25% of each.
 TCH already had a media presence in the South East, owning several newspapers in the region.

 Thomas Crosbie Holdings went into receivership in March 2013.
 The 75% stake was acquired by Landmark Media Investments.

 In December 2017, a sale was agreed to The Irish Times pending regulatory approval.
 In July 2018, the sale of the station to The Irish Times was complete.

 A second stream, Noughty Beats, was launched in 2018.

+On 22 March 2024, Bauer Media Audio Ireland agreed to acquire Beat 102–103.
+The deal was finalised on 1 August 2024.

+In 2024 Beat 102 103 was awarded the Outstanding Achievement Award at the annual IMRO National Radio Awards for Outstanding Achievement for their Digital Media Literacy initiative.